 - I do not know him – No lo conozco

 - They stole from me – Me han robado

-With this list of daily Spanish words and phrases you will not only survive in a Spanish speaking country for your travels, you will thrive and navigate the world with confidence!
-For more travel vocabulary and to learn Spanish check out the LingoDeer app and learn on the go.
+With this list of daily Spanish words and phrases, you will not only survive in a Spanish-speaking country for your travels, but also thrive and navigate the world with confidence!
+For more travel vocabulary, or if you want to learn Spanish, check out the LingoDeer app and learn on the go.